ryterdal/guide_reproducible_research/chapters/03_secondary_practices.md

 (databases)=
 #### Databases

-A **database** is a data set together with specialized software to help you work with the data set.
+A **database** is an organized collection of data stored with specialized software that helps you do things like query and update the data.
 Databases can:

 * create a definitive version of your data that multiple people can access without creating conflicts.

-* provide quality control measures to make sure typos don't get introduced into your data.
+* provide quality control measures to reduce input errors and make sure typos don't get introduced into your data.

-* query millions of observations in seconds (unlike Excel or Google Sheets).
+* query millions of observations in seconds (which you can't do in Excel or Google Sheets!).

-* store data more efficiently than regular files
+* store data more efficiently than regular files.

 * control who has access to your data, and what they can do with it, on a very granular level.